Piotr Wilczek

-Piotr Antoni Wilczek (born 26 April 1962 in Chorzów) is a Polish intellectual historian, a specialist in comparative literature and a literary translator, who served as the Ambassador of Poland to the United States (2016–2021) and the United Kingdom (since 2022).
+Piotr Antoni Wilczek (born 26 April 1962, Chorzów) is a Polish intellectual historian, a specialist in comparative literature and a literary translator.
+He served as the Ambassador of Poland to the United States (2016–2021) and the United Kingdom (2022-2025).

 Academic career

 Piotr Wilczek graduated from the University of Silesia in Katowice, Poland (1986) where he received his Ph.D.
 (1992) and Habilitation (2001) degrees.
 In 2006 he was nominated professor of the humanities by the President of the Republic of Poland.
 Doctor of Humane Letters (honoris causa) of Cleveland State University.

 He was an assistant and associate professor at the University of Silesia (1986–2008), where he also served as Dean of the Faculty of Languages (2002–2008).
 Since 2008 he has been a tenured full professor at the Faculty of „Artes Liberales", University of Warsaw and until 2016 served there as Head of the Collegium Artes Liberales (College of Liberal Arts and Sciences) and Head of the Centre for the Study of the Reformation and Intellectual Culture in Early Modern Europe.

 He did his postgraduate work in intellectual history and Neo-Latin Studies at the Universities of Oxford (St Anne's College, 1988) and Łódź, Poland (1989).
 He was a visiting translator at The British Centre for Literary Translation, University of East Anglia (1994, 1996).
-In 1998–2001 he was a visiting professor at Rice University, the University of Illinois at Chicago and the University of Chicago and gave invited public lectures at Harvard and the University of Texas at Austin.
+Between 1998 and 2001 he was a visiting professor at Rice University, the University of Illinois at Chicago and the University of Chicago and gave invited public lectures at Harvard and the University of Texas at Austin.
 He was also a visiting scholar at Boston College and Cleveland State University.

 He has been a board member of numerous international scholarly journals (e.g. “Reformation and Renaissance Review”, “The Sarmatian Review”), book series (at Springer-Verlag GmbH and Walter de Gruyter GmbH) and academic initiatives (including the Reformation Research Consortium (RefoRC) and the Post-Reformation Digital Library), and a member of several professional organizations (e.g. Modern Language Association of America, the Polish Literary Translators' Association).
 Since 2014 Representative in Poland of the Kosciuszko Foundation, Inc. (New York) and President of the Management Board of the Kosciuszko Foundation Poland.
 Member of the American Study Group at the Polish Institute of International Affairs.

 Diplomatic career

 Starting 9 November 2016, Wilczek served as the Ambassador of Poland to the United States, succeeding Ryszard Schnepf.
 He ended his term on 31 October 2021.
 On 22 December 2021 he was nominated ambassador to the United Kingdom.
 He started his term on 15 February 2022.
+He stepped down from his role of ambassador on health grounds in October 2025.